Quickstart

 Set up Environment

-Each model has specific requirements, details of which can be found in the readme of each model repository.
-Here we create a conda environment for the required packages for LGBM and install the IMPROVE library.
+Each model has specific package requirements, which are detailed in the README file of their respective repositories.
+Here we create a conda environment to install the necessary packages for LGBM and the IMPROVE library.

 conda create -n LGBM python=3.7 pip lightgbm=3.1.1 --yes